jm20389/cmt307-g12/README.md

 <br/>

-If for whatever reason the links above don't work, you could also find the **data** folder in the [github repository](https://github.com/jm20389/cmt307-g12) (ligth version).
+If for whatever reason the links above don't work, you could also find the **data** folder in the [github repository](https://github.com/jm20389/cmt307-g12) (light version).

 <br/>